Heating Rates under Fast Periodic Driving beyond Linear Response

 Although $H_F$ contains full information on the long-time evolution including the heating rate, $H_F$ is highly nonlocal and quite complicated in many-body systems~\cite{DAlessio2014, Lazarides2014} and it is difficult to extract dynamical properties from $H_F$.
 It is also a hard task to numerically obtain $K(t)$ and $H_F$ exactly.

 For fast driving, we can construct high-frequency expansions of $K(t)$ and $H_F$, which are accessible analytically and numerically.
 Because of the non-uniqueness of $K(t)$ and $H_F$, there are various high-frequency expansions~\cite{Mikami2016}.
-Among them, the Floquet-Magnus expansion~\cite{Kuwahara2016, Mori2016b} and the van Vleck expansion~\cite{Eckardt2015, Bukov2015_review} are commonly used.
-In the Floquet-Magnus expansion, we impose the boundary condition $K(t_0)=0$ for a certain fixed time $t_0\in[0,T)$, which is suitable for investigating the stroboscopic dynamics.
-On the other hand, the van Vleck expansion is involved with the boundary condition $\int_0^T dt\,K(t)=0$.
-The advantage of the van Vleck expansion is that one can remove $t_0$ dependence.

-The formulation given below is applicable to both high-frequency expansions, but we here focus on the van Vleck expansion because of its analytical simplicity compared with the Floquet-Magnus expansion.
+In this work, we focus on the van Vleck expansion~\cite{Eckardt2015, Bukov2015_review} because of its analytical simplicity.
+The formulation given below is also applicable to other high-frequency expansions such as the Floquet-Magnus expansion~\cite{Kuwahara2016, Mori2016b}.

 The van Vleck high-frequency expansion is formally written in the following form: